Raven talks man onto the ledge

 “That was a stretch,” I conceded, still panting and groaning.

 Ah, well.
 Since I haven’t been able to shake this stubbornly vivid nightmare, I might as well swing with it.
 Who knows?
 I might find a way to avert catastrophe and suffer mere fiasco.
-The thing training its neon-amber eyes on me, whom the Miwok call Kókol, evidently is in no danger of dematerializing.
+The thing training its neon-amber eyes on me, whom the Volvon call Kókol, evidently is in no danger of dematerializing.
 I’m stuck with him.

 “I accept your challenge,” said Raven, slurring the words.
 “Make it a Silly Sobriquet kamata.
 Now compose yourself or I’ll dub you The Archdeacon of Freakin’.”